alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

     )
 ```

-This `bronze` asset has a clear responsibility—extract artist data from the Spotify API and store it as raw `.json`.
+This `bronze` asset has a clear responsibility - extract artist data from the Spotify API and store it as raw `.json`.
 The simplicity is intentional; we want reliable data capture with minimal processing.
-The code focuses purely on extraction—there's no transformation logic mixed in, keeping concerns properly separated.
+The code focuses purely on extraction - there's no transformation logic mixed in, keeping concerns properly separated.

 There are several design choices worth highlighting here.
 We're using partitioning to process one artist at a time, which gives us flexibility in how we schedule and execute the pipeline.
 The asset returns detailed metadata about what it produced, making monitoring easier through [[articles/tools/dagster|Dagster]]'s UI.
 We're also using a consistent path structure via our `Layer` utility.